 Note that a spouse from whom you are divorced or legally separated is not eligible for coverage.
 Note also that with the exception of the Kaiser Permanente plans in Colorado, a party to a civil union is not a spouse.
-In addition, the Kaiser Permanente plans available in California, Colorado and the mid-Atlantic states provide coverage for registered same-sex domestic partners;
+In addition, the Kaiser Permanente plan available in California provides coverage for registered same-sex domestic partners;